 My friend wanted to encourage conversation and community by having an inviting seating area that offered open bench seating, comfy relaxing plus straight-backed support (this is a yoga studio, after all!).
 And she wanted some sparkle with a large focal lighting piece that hung in the seating area.

-We had a very small budget and time frame to get this job done.
-So we reused whatever we could (coffee table, comfy chair, donated local artwork) and kept elements that would have been too expensive to change (trim and doors, flooring).
+We had a very tiny budget and tight time frame to get this job done.
+So we reused whatever we could (coffee table, comfy chair, donated local artwork) and kept elements as is that would have been too expensive to change (trim and doors, flooring).
 We had a plan, recruited an army of very helpful volunteers, and closed the studio for one day to get it all done.

 We reversed the retail area and the sitting area on the floor plan so that staff working at the reception desk could more easily join in conversation with students hanging around on the benches and chairs.
 The L-bench was custom made by my brother and I, as was the beam chandelier light.
 The wood from both of these pieces, as well as the old window frame hanging on the wall, came from a century-old mechanics' garage that was demolished just down the street from the studio.
 It's so interesting to salvage a bit of the past from the area and put it to modern use!

-Stump stools provide both extra seating and a place to sit water bottles and tea cups.
+Stump stools provide both extra seating (for free!) and a place to sit water bottles and tea cups.

-Birch branches and greenery were added to the side-walk display windows to encourage passers-by to take a peek.
+Natural birch branches and greenery were added to the front display windows to encourage passers-by to take a peek.

 The women's locker room didn't offer privacy when the door was opened, so we moved around a large cubby shelf unit and clad the back of it with more barn boards so that you can no longer see into the space.

 We continued the rustic aesthetic by framing the mirrors with barn board.
-BTW- this is an easy DIY project - simply use glue and finish nails to tack the strips of boards to the wall around the outside of the mirror.
+This was an easy DIY project - we simply used glue and finish nails to tack the strips of boards to the wall around the outside of the mirror.

-The before and after is quite dramatic, especially given the small budget and limited time spent on this project (apologies for terrible phone before pics!)
+The before and after is quite dramatic, especially given the small budget and limited time spent on this project.